excid3/refer/README.md

 # Refer

-Referral codes for Ruby on Rails applications.
+Referral codes and affiliate links for Ruby on Rails applications.

 ## 📦 Installation
 Add this line to your application's Gemfile: